 if it is not deep and won't require stitches get some "utter balm" you can get it from Walmart , Walgreens.
 Use it on the cut it will not harm the cat when they lick it and it will heal the cut.

 Create a free account with Care.com and join our community today.Join now and get more answers

 Like what you see here?

-Join Care.com for free and meet other parents like you.
+Join the Care.com community for free and meet others like you.